-Gertrude Margaret Lowthian Bell, ever since the day I first heard of her, has been a source of utter fascination to me.
-She was a lot of things – writer, traveller, political officer, an influential woman in a man’s domain – but she is perhaps best known for her contribution to British policy-making with regard to the Middle East, where she worked alongside the likes of Lawrence of Arabia and King Faisal of Iraq.
+Ever since I first heard of her, Gertrude Margaret Lowthian Bell has been a source of fascination to me.
+She was a lot of things—writer, traveller, political officer, an influential woman in a man’s domain and yet someone who vehemently opposed women’s suffrage—but she is perhaps best known for her contribution to British policy-making with regard to the Middle East, where she worked alongside the likes of Lawrence of Arabia and King Faisal of Iraq.

 To Hafiz of Shiraz